 There is also a known manufacturing error in e.g. iPhone X that allows the built-in Bluetooth radio to interfere with its own 2.4GHz WiFi radio.
 If you experience poor speed over WiFi, turn off Bluetooth on your phone.
 If you have to use Bluetooth (if you have an Apple Watch or wireless headphones), you need to change your router to a dual band and turn off 2.4GHz so that it only uses 5GHz.
 Then the problem will disappear, but your WiFi coverage will be a bit less because 5GHz does not go through walls etc. as good as 2.4GHz.

 If you access international websites, keep in mind that the signals must travel with the speed of light from Thailand to the destination and back again for each page.
-This causes a delay called “latency”, which to Europe and America is between 0.25-0.35 seconds depending on destination and route.
-As a normal server sends 64 KB data before waiting for an acknowledgement from the client, you can therefore receive a maximum of 64/0.25 = 256 KB per second.
-This easily adds up to several seconds when you for instance open a newspaper with many pictures on the front page.
-So it is the distance, not your link speed, that is the reason behind that it is sometimes impossible to transfer data from other continents faster than 256 x 8 / 1024 = 2 Mbps.
+This causes a delay called “latency”, which to Europe and America is between 0.2-0.35 seconds depending on destination and route.
+This is a main reason for the lower speeds on international connections, compared to local.

 Radio and TV